1. How It All Began

-Inspiration was drawn from an article in the June 1966 issue of Model Railroader (which I'd bought while on summer vacation, establishing me as an old man).
-Bill Barron's* "Layout in a Coffee Table?" presented a very intriguing concept, so I adapted his sketches of a six-foot-diameter HO Scale layout for a three-foot-diameter N Scale plan.
+Inspiration was drawn from an article in the June 1966 issue of Model Railroader.
+Bill Barron's "Railroad in a Coffee Table?" presented a very intriguing concept, so I adapted his sketches of a roughly six-foot-diameter HO Scale layout for a three-foot-diameter N Scale plan.
 (Incidentally, his plan would have been impossible to build in HO Scale as illustrated—it was much closer to N Scale in its proportions.)